-tom).
+Fig. 2 shows the fraction of passive galaxies as a function of galaxy stellar mass (left-hand column) and parent halo mass (righthand column), as predicted by all model runs considered (lines of different colours), and as estimated from data (symbols with error bars).
+Different rows show results for all galaxies (top), centrals only (middle), and satellites (bottom).
 The top panels show that the HDLF16-FIRE model reproduces approximately well the measured variations of passive fractions both as a function of galaxy stellar mass and as a function of halo mass.
 At intermediate galaxy masses and halo masses, model predictions are slightly below and above the observed values, respectively.
 For the lowest galaxy stellar masses considered, our fiducial model tends to overpredict passive fractions.
 This could be probably alleviated by removing the assumption of instantaneous hot gas strippint and by including an explicit treatment for gas/stellar stripping.
-All other runs considered over-predict the fractions of passive galaxies for galaxy masses below $\sim 10^{10} M{\odot}$.
-As expected, the largest excess is found for the HDLF16-ED run, that also significantly over-predicts the fraction of passive galaxies measured as a function of halo mass, for the entire mass range considered.
+All other runs considered overpredict the fractions of passive galaxies for galaxy masses below ${\sim}10^{10}\,M{\odot}$.
+As expected, the largest excess is found for the HDLF16-ED run, which also significantly overpredicts the fraction of passive galaxies measured as a function of halo mass, for the entire mass range considered.
 Assuming cooling can continue on satellite galaxies that retain their parent dark matter substructure (ED-NOSTR1) improves the agreement with observational measurements, but does not resolve the excess of low-mass passive galaxies.
 Only by making the unrealistic assumption that gas cooling can still continue on orphan galaxies until the hot gas is exhausted (this is the case in the ED-NOSTR2 run), are we able to significantly reduce the fraction of passive galaxies predicted at low masses.
 In this run, the predicted passive fraction as a function of halo mass is even lower than measured in the data, particularly for the most massive haloes.

 The middle panels of Fig. 2 show the fraction of passive central galaxies, as predicted and estimated from data.
-For virtually all galaxy stellar masses considered, with the exception of the most massive galaxies, our fiducial HDLF16-FIRE model under-predicts the measured fraction of passive centrals, while the ED-NOSTR2 tends to over-predict it.
+For virtually all galaxy stellar masses considered, with the exception of the most massive galaxies, our fiducial HDLF16-FIRE model underpredicts the measured fraction of passive centrals, while the ED-NOSTR2 tends to overpredict it.
 The reason for this is that, in this run, less hot gas is able to cool onto central galaxies because a certain fraction of it remains associated with infalling satellites and contributes to replenish their cold gas reservoir.
-The over-prediction of passive centrals in this run is such that there is no significant variation of the central passive fraction as a function of halo mass (middle right panel).
-The other runs perform somewhat better, with the HDLF16-FIRE model under-predicting the fraction of passive central galaxies for haloes less massive than $\sim 10^{12.5}~M{\odot}.$
+The overprediction of passive centrals in this run is such that there is no significant variation of the central passive fraction as a function of halo mass (middle-right panel).
+The other runs perform somewhat better, with the HDLF16-FIRE model under-predicting the fraction of passive central galaxies for haloes less massive than ~10^{12.5} M☉.